Ready for your next challenge?

 A little bit about you and the role

-- Write clean, tested, maintainable and efficient Ruby code
+- Write clean, maintainable and tested code

 - Follow best practices (test-driven development, continuous integration, refactoring and code standards)